Home About Programmes Beyond Matric CEP Impact Activities Merchandise Team Governance Connect

 economic change.

-EEA brings together students, young people, and communities to bridge the gap between economic knowledge and real-world impact — across South African campuses and into the townships that surround them.
+EEA brings together students, young people, and communities to bridge the gap between economic knowledge and real-world impact, across South African campuses and into the communities that surround them.

 Scroll